iHeartDogs is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no extra cost to you.

 To view which puppy foods iHeartDogs recommends, visit our guide here.

-When choosing a water and food bowl for an australian terrier puppy, it’s important to choose one that is easy to clean and will not harbor bacteria.
+When choosing a water and food bowl for an Australian Terrier puppy, it’s important to choose one that is easy to clean and will not harbor bacteria.
 Plastic bowls are often the most popular choice, as they are inexpensive and can easily be replaced.
 However, plastic bowls are more likely to harbor germs.
 Stainless steel and ceramic bowls are a good choice, as they are more durable and do not hold onto odors.
-It’s important to choose a bowl that is the right size for your australian terrier puppy, as too large of a bowl could make it difficult for them to eat and drink from it.
+It’s important to choose a bowl that is the right size for your Australian Terrier puppy, as too large of a bowl could make it difficult for them to eat and drink from it.
 Additionally, try to find a bowl with a non-slip bottom, as this will help to keep it from sliding around on the floor when your puppy is eating or drinking.
 Finally, check for any sharp edges that could hurt your puppy.

-You’ll need a quality collar and a leash for your new australian terrier pup.
+You’ll need a quality collar and a leash for your new Australian Terrier pup.
 Make sure the collar is the right size and comfortable for your pup to wear.
-Keep in mind they will likely grow out of them quickly, so you may want to buy multiple in different sizes.
+Keep in mind, they will likely grow out of them quickly, so you may want to buy multiple in different sizes.

 For collars, we love these simple and durable embroidered collars.
 Having your dog’s name and phone number personalized directly on the collar is an extra precaution, as dog ID tags can easily wear out and fall off.

 If you plan to crate train your pup, you’ll need a crate.
 When choosing a crate for your puppy, there are a few things to consider.
 First, make sure to purchase one that is the appropriate size for your puppy.
-The crate should be big enough for your puppy to comfortably stand up, turn around, and lay down, but not too big that they have too much extra space.
+The crate should be big enough for your puppy to comfortably stand up, turn around, and lie down, but not too big that they have too much extra space.
 Second, consider the type of crate you purchase.
 Wire crates are more breathable and typically lighter, but plastic crates create a more enclosed space, which is ideal for puppies that are anxious or crate-trained.
 Third, think about the features of the crate.
 Look for crates with removable trays, handles, and locks for safety and convenience.
 Lastly, consider the price range of the crate.
 Many pet stores have a variety of crates within different price ranges, so you can choose one that fits your budget.

 When choosing toys for a new puppy, it’s important to find ones that are safe and durable.
 Look for toys that are made with non-toxic materials, are easily washable, and don’t have small parts that can be chewed off and swallowed.
 Soft, plush toys are great for cuddling and playing, and durable rubber or plastic toys can help with teething.
 Choose a variety of toys to keep your puppy entertained and help them learn about the world around them.
 It’s also a good idea to rotate toys.
 Periodically add and remove toys from your puppy’s toy box to keep them fresh and exciting.
 And lastly, always always monitor your puppy while playing to ensure they don’t destroy a toy and it becomes a choking hazard!